ida/servile/README.md

-In case you want to do some backend-logic in the background and then send a static-file, simply remove the return-line and provide a 'register.html' or 'register.json'-file.
+In case you want to do some backend-logic in the background and then send a static-file, simply return null and provide a 'register.html' or 'register.json'-file.